 With a background in public space art management, and cultural economics they worked in the cultural field as a public programmer, exhibition producer and fundraiser.
 In 2017 they moved to Amsterdam to become the assistant of the artist masharu, and developed their own practice.
 Between 2022 and 2024 they studied at the Sandberg Instituut in the program re:master opera, exploring experimental forms for music-driven theater.

-Their current research focuses on choiring as a somatic practice for queer folks to foster collective belonging as well as relating to their lineages - deeply inspired by the Deep Listening practice of Pauline Oliveros.
-The work that sprouts from this research brings together mythmaking, algorithmical music composition, interactive sound sculptures, an archive of voices, and reflections on non-linear chronologies.
+Their current research focuses on collective voicing as a somatic practice for queer folks to create generative healing spaces of belonging.
+Specifically, they investigate the voice as a place of memory, and collective voicing as a practice of remembrance.
+This research takes is rooted in lived experiences within queer singing groups, a fascination for the Sonic Meditations and the Deep Listening practice of Pauline Oliveros, as well as a curiosity for quantum perspectives on our relationship to time and sound.
+The work that sprouts from this research brings together music composition, writing, voice exploration workshops, interactive sound installations, an archive of voices, and reflections on non-linear time.